micom-hub/Reservoir/README.md

 © 2025 The Regents of the University of Michigan
-Reiden Magdaleno -- Michigan Public Health Integrated Center for Outbreak Analytics and Modeling
+Carson Dudley, Reiden Magdaleno -- Michigan Public Health Integrated Center for Outbreak Analytics and Modeling

 # Reservoir: A Large-Scale Simulated Dataset for Training and Evaluating Epidemiological Models